Roy Abernethy: Changing AMC

-Abernethy said repeatedly that AMC's "main problem was its image lag — the fact that too many people still thought of American Motors as the builder of plain jane compacts."
+Abernethy said repeatedly that AMC's "main problem was its image lag — the fact that too many people still thought of American Motors as the builder of plain Jane compacts."
 He also started to move the Ambassador upscale to compete with other manufacturers' full-size cars.
 Moreover, larger models typically return bigger profits.
 Offering larger, and often more prestigious or "halo cars", can also help make the firm's smaller models look more attractive to consumers.
 Thus, as part of this vision, Abernethy put into motion a total remake of AMC's corporate identity and its marketing mix that would divorce its larger car lines from its Rambler brand and his perceived "negative" compact car image.

 The first models with Abernethy's corporate strategy "in the business world's toughest race — the grinding contest against the Big Three automobile makers" were the cars introduced for the 1965 model year.
 They were called the "Sensible Spectaculars," with the new Ambassador billed as "a whole new horizon in size, style, stunning performance" for 1965.
 The 1965 models were a major makeover of the completely new platform that had just been introduced in 1963.
 American Motors' new cars included the stretched and more luxurious Ambassadors, as well as new convertibles for the large models.
-New styling, the more powerful engines, as well as numerous comfort and sports-type options, were now emphasized.
+New styling, more powerful engines, as well as numerous comfort and sports-type options, were now emphasized.
 Abernethy even switched the automaker's advertising agency to promote "a better luxury and sports car image".
 However, Abernethy had his critics, who contended that AMC "had its great success when it was doing what the Big Three weren't doing".

 The strategy shift at first seemed to be working, because sales of the redesigned 1965 and 1966 Ambassadors improved, even as AMC's overall production decreased from the record level achieved in 1963.
 However, corporate earnings per share were a meager 27 cents per share, the lowest since AMC made its famous compact car comeback in 1958.
 Investors received a message of the changing fortune of the automaker when the company's 1966 annual financial report was delivered in a plain brown wrapper, instead of the previous year's glossy cover.

 A completely new design was also slated for the larger 1967 models.
 This strategy added $60 million in retooling costs, which was a major stretch for the company.
-The objective was to position the 1967 AMC Rebel and Ambassador designs on an equal basis with competitive models marketed by the Big Three Economy Brands, Ford, Chevy and Plymouth.
+The objective was to position the 1967 AMC Rebel and Ambassador designs on an equal basis with competitive models marketed by the Big Three Economy Brands, Ford, Chevy, and Plymouth.
 The new 1967 models also came with completely modern "GEN-2" AMC V8 engines.
 AMC also introduced a revolutionary guarantee: the engine and drivetrain were covered for five years or 50000 mi.
 The media was positive in covering the new models, with experts such as Tom McCahill highly praising the new car's performance and ride comfort.